 According to its social media apology, the items were removed from the site and the company had formed a “product review committee with staff from different cultures and religions so a mistake like this doesn’t happen again.”

 Just one week later, SHEIN entered similar territory when a pendant Swastika necklace was listed on its site.
 The company removed the product and issued another apology, defending its position by referring to the necklace in terms of its Buddhist symbolism.

-In its 12th year of production, and having experienced the level of cultural appropriation that has swept through the fashion industry to date; such as the turban-style headwear that featured in Gucci’s runway show in 2018 and the cornrow wigs worn by Comme Des Garçons models during Paris Fashion Week in January, SHEIN’s lack of oversight weighs heavily.
+In its 12th year of production and having experienced the level of cultural appropriation that has swept through the fashion industry to date; the turban-style headwear that featured in Gucci’s runway show in 2018 and the cornrow wigs worn by Comme Des Garçons models during Paris Fashion Week in January, SHEIN’s lack of oversight weighs heavily.

 The company’s growing digital footprint is largely due to the introduction of new stock to the site every single day, according to its website, which also states “SHEIN is able to stay on top of the latest fashion trends from around the globe while rapidly bringing these styles to market..at appealing prices to every user around the world.”